Luciana Arrighi: Personal life

-In 1970, Arrighi married Captain Rupert Milo Talbot Chetwynd (1934-2021), of the Grenadier Guards and 21st SAS Regiment, later an adventurer and founder of a medical mission to Afghanistan.
+In 1970, Arrighi married Captain Rupert Milo Talbot Chetwynd (1934–2021), of the Grenadier Guards and 21st SAS Regiment, later an adventurer and founder of a medical mission to Afghanistan.
 He was a descendant of the 6th Viscount Chetwynd.
 They had a son, Aaron, and daughter, Alalia, the artist Monster Chetwynd.
-Arrighi splis her time between London and France.
+Arrighi splits her time between London and France.

+Her French-born sister Niké Arrighi (1944–2025) was a visual artist and actress.